 Introduction

-A business account is a bank account linked to your company's CVR number (Central Business
+A business account is a bank account linked to your company's CVR number (Central Business Register number).
+It helps you separate the company’s finances from your personal finances.

-needs to return VAT to your company or if there are other payments from the state or municipality.
+It is important that your business account is registered as a ‘NemKonto’ because authorities will use your NemKonto when they make payments to the company.
+For example, if the Danish Tax Agency needs to return VAT to your company or if there are other payments from the state or municipality.

-have a business account as their NemKonto; they can use a private account instead.
-However, many
+For personally owned small businesses (PMV) and sole proprietorships, it is not legally required to have a business account as their NemKonto; they can use a private account instead.
+However, many banks still require a business account to manage your company’s finances.

 For companies like ApS and A/S, having a business account is mandatory.
 While some banks may initially allow a personal account for personally owned businesses, it is crucial to keep personal and company transactions separate.